Youssefframii/Data-Warehouse-Notes/README.md

-│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │   ├── intial_database.sql             # Scripts for creating database and schemas
+│
 ├── tests/                              # Test scripts and quality files │